Stephen Bradley (footballer): Shamrock Rovers

-In 2020, Shamrock Rovers won their 18th league title under Bradley, winning the title with 4 games to spare.
+In 2020, Shamrock Rovers won their 18th league title under Bradley, winning the title with four games to spare.
 In 2021 Bradley's Rovers team retained the title, winning the league by sixteen points.
+The three in a row was achieved in the 2022 League of Ireland Premier Division season as well as group qualification for the 2022–23 UEFA Europa Conference League.
+In the 2023 League of Ireland Premier Division season, Bradley guided Rovers to a fourth consecutive title.